dino-/arch-install/README.md

 On the controller system

-- Edit the `inventory.yml` file, changing the IP to the one above and many of the other variables.
+- Edit the `inventory.yml` file, changing the IP to what we discovered above and many of the other variables.
 All configuration is in this file.
 - If this isn't the first run, you may need to remove the target system's IP from the controller system's `.ssh/known_hosts` file for your user